tylerlong/markdown-plus/README.md

 - Update modal forms UI
 - gantt diagram x-axis format should be part of the diagram code, not a settings
 - Release a React library so that every can use it easily
+- Download as pdf/png/html/html code
+- show icon as the first item in toolbar, clicked to show the about modal